$(p-1)$-Bracket for D$p$-branes in Large R-R Field Background: Discussion and Conclusion

 \section{Discussion and Conclusion}

-We studied the D-branes by turning on the large R-R ($p-1$)-form field background.
+We studied the D-branes with a large R-R ($p-1$)-form field background leading to the discovery of the VPD symmetry and the role of the ($p-1$)-bracket.
 The ($p-1$)-bracket generates the VPD symmetry and this R-R field background in the D-brane \cite{Ho:2011yr}.
-This bracket is closed under the T-duality transformation \cite{Ho:2013paa}.
+This bracket is closed under the T-duality transformation \cite{Ho:2013paa}, which is a symmetry transformation in String Theory.
 Therefore, the generalization of the bracket should strongly constrain the Lagrangian description.
-We generalized the ($p-1$)-bracket when the non-Abelian one-form gauge field appears.
-The generalization is straightforward by replacing $\partial$ with $D$.
-The bracket also provides the VPD symmetry and the R-R field background.
-The Ref. \cite{Ho:2011yr} first constructed the R-R D-branes.
+We generalized the ($p-1$)-bracket which involves incorporating a non-Abelian one-form gauge field by replacing $\partial$ with $D$.
+The generalized bracket still provides the VPD symmetry and the R-R field background.
+The R-R D-branes were first constructed in Ref. \cite{Ho:2011yr}.
 The generalized bracket reproduces the gauge theory with the VPD symmetry.
-Now the ($p-1$)-bracket is not closed under the T-duality.
-Therefore, we need the interaction terms between the commutator and bracket in the multiple D-branes.
-The non-Abelianization of the ($p-2$)-form gauge potential should make complicated interaction terms.
-We expect that the interaction structure is still similar to our computation.
-In the end, we discussed the non-Abelianization of the ($p-2$)-form gauge potential.
-We considered that the R-R field background only lies in the U(1) sector.
-Therefore, we can apply the generalized bracket to non-Abelianization.
-The field strength defined by the bracket is the VPD covariant.
-We proposed a Lagrangian description similar to the R-R D-brane theory.
-The realization is through the modified non-linear equation, satisfied by $\hat{B}_{\alpha}{}^{\dot{\mu}}$.
-This modification also leads to the modified gauge transformation.
-Our leading-order result shows the expected result.
-The gauge transformation is the same as in Ref. \cite{Chu:2012um}.
-Hence our study also has supporting evidence from the multiple M5-branes. \\
+Now, this ($p-1$)-bracket is not closed under the T-duality, so interaction terms between the commutator and bracket are required for multiple D-branes.
+Incorporating a non-Abelianization of the ($p-2$)-form gauge potential introduces complex interaction terms.
+The interaction structure in multiple D-branes is expected to be similar to our computation described.
+The non-Abelianization of the ($p-2$)-form gauge potential can be applied using the generalized bracket due to the R-R field background being restricted to the U(1) sector.
+A Lagrangian description similar to the R-R D-brane theory can be proposed through a modified non-linear equation (replaces $\partial$ with $D$) satisfied by $\hat{B}_{\alpha}{}^{\dot{\mu}}$ and gauge transformation.
+All-order results were obtained, with the gauge transformation matching that of the study of multiple M5-branes described in Ref. \cite{Chu:2012um}.
+The study of multiple M5-branes provides supporting evidence for these findings. \\